esa/pagmo/doc/sphinx/tutorials/tutorial1.rst

 And we are done!!!!! (the output will be something like 10^-27, no big deal for a sphere problem)

 Let's consider now a maximization problem.
-To solve such a problem, two possibilities are available in PaGMO/PyGMO.
-The first one is to transcribe the original problem as a minimization problem by premultiplying the objective function by -1.
+To solve such a problem, two possibilities are available to the PaGMO/PyGMO user.
+The first one is to code the original problem as a minimization problem by premultiplying the objective function by -1 (a technique wich is often used and requires no particular effort).
 If such a method is used, the final fitness value obtained with PyGMO has to be multiplied by -1 to get back to the correct value.

-The second method is to keep the original problem and to overload the function that compares two fitness vectors.
-This function is used by the algorithms to compare individual performances.
-Originally, this function compares the fitness f1 to a fitness f2 and returns true if f1 dominates f2.
-The resulting maximization problem looks like:
+A second method, more elegant and most of all serving the purpose to show the use of another virtual method which can be reimplemented in python objects deriving from base, is to override the function that compares two fitness vectors.
+This function is used by all pagmo algorithms to compare performances of individuals.
+By default, this function compares the fitness f1 to a fitness f2 and returns true if f1 dominates f2 (which is single objective optimization correspond to minimization).
+Let us see how ....

 .. code-block:: python